 Introduction

-Paint thinner, a highly flammable common solvent, plays a critical role in thinning and removing paint.
-Awareness of its fire hazards is essential for safe usage.
+Paint thinner, a widely used and highly flammable solvent, is essential for both thinning and removing paint.
+Recognizing its associated fire hazards is crucial for ensuring safe handling and application.

 1. Paint Thinner’s Flammable Nature